fasiha/cjk-2021/README.md

 Each of these has very specific usage in modern Japanese orthography.

 - Hiragana is used for many words lacking Chinese characters and to “fill in” the pronunciation of a word that is spelled only partly with a Chinese character.
-- Katakana is used for more recent loan words from English, e.g., ブルームバーグ (“Burūmubāgu” for “Bloomberg”), and for emphasis.
+- Katakana is used for more recent loan words from English, and for emphasis.
 - Combined with Latin letters (“rōmaji”), any given Japanese sentence will have *four* scripts.

 ---

-Examples

 - 走る (read “hashiru”, “to run”) =
   - 走 (Chinese character pronounced “hashi”) +